-This course introduces students to children's developmental ages and stages from birth to 7 years and related career opportunities.
-Through hands-on activities, students will practice basic care of infants, toddlers, and preschoolers and discuss proper nutrition.
-Students will understand how to prevent accidents and how to use positive guidance while working with children.
-Students will learn the importance of well-prepared and trained babysitters and how to prepare for the diverse responsibilities of being a babysitter.
+Investigate children's development from birth to age seven.
+Practice basic care of infants, toddlers, and preschoolers, discuss proper nutrition, understand how to prevent accidents, and how to use positive guidance while working with children.
+Illustrate the importance of well-prepared and trained babysitters and how to prepare for the diverse responsibility of being a babysitter.
+Gain the knowledge and skills for careers in early childhood education.